The Stats Zone

 Man City team news: Lewis suspended

-Manchester City named a side without the likes of Rodri and Erling Braut Haaland in their opener.
+Manchester City named a side without the likes of Rodri and Erling Haaland in their opener.
 Pep Guardiola appeared to want to go ‘all out attack’ with the likes of Phil Foden and Rayan Cherki operating in midfield.
 Rico Lewis was sent off, though.

-Predicted XI (4-1-4-1): Ederson; Stones, Reis, Ake, O’Reilly; Reijnders; Savio, Foden, Cherki, Doku; Marmoush
+Predicted XI (4-1-4-1): Ederson; Stones, Reis, Ake, O’Reilly; Reijnders; Savio, Foden, Cherki, Doku; Haaland

 Unavailable: Lewis (Suspended)